git clone http://www.coincoin169.org/git/vomitpage.git vomitpage

 execution will stop.

-supports currently 3 output formats: HTML, manpages
+vomitpage supports currently 3 output formats: HTML, manpages

 and LaTeX.
 New output formats can be easily added.

-macros is not generated by vomitpage
+The .TH macros is not generated by vomitpage.
+For example the

 manpage you are reading has been generated with the following: